-In Budget 2017, Government continues its commitment to phase in a targeted school nutrition program.
-A total of \$10 million will be allocated to phase 2 of the School Nutrition Program in the 2017/2018 fiscal year.
+In Budget 2018, government continued its commitment to phase-in a targeted school nutrition program for elementary students across the province.
+A total of \$15.5 million is allocated to 62 public, separate and Franco-phone school jurisdictions for the School Nutrition Program in the 2018/19 school year.
+This is an increase of \$5.5 million over the previous fiscal year with the goal of serving more students .